Producer: Statistics Finland

-The information system contains data on the deficit and debt of general government in Finland and on factors causes changes to them, as well as data on differences in the EDP deficits and budget deficits of central and local governments.
+The information system contains data on the deficit and debt of general government in Finland and on factors causes changes to them, as well as data on differences in the EDP deficits and budget deficits of central and local governments and social security funds.

 The data are public.

 European System of Accounts ESA 2010; Eurostat 2013

 Classification of Sectors 2012; Handbooks 5, Statistics Finland

 The report is compiled by utilising as sources reports of the State Treasury and data concerning general government in national accounts and financial accounts.